 Generally speaking, although BP allows for deep problems in principle, it seemed to work only for shallow problems.
 The late 1980s and early 1990s saw a few ideas with a potential to overcome this problem, which was fully understood only in 1991 (Sec.
-5.9).
+5.8).

-5.7.1 Ideas for Dealing with Long Time Lags and Deep CAPs
+5.6.1 Ideas for Dealing with Long Time Lags and Deep CAPs

-To deal with long time lags between relevant events, several sequence processing methods were proposed, including Focused BP based on decay factors for activations of units in RNNs (Mozer, 1989, 1992), Time-Delay Neural Networks (TDNNs) (Lang et al., 1990) and their adaptive extension (Bodenhausen and Waibel, 1991), Nonlinear AutoRegressive with eXogenous inputs (NARX) RNNs (Lin et al., 1995, 1996), certain hierarchical RNNs (Hihi and Bengio, 1996), RL economies in RNNs with WTA units and local learning rules (Schmidhuber, 1989b), and other methods (e.g., Ring, 1993, 1994; Plate, 1993; de Vries and Principe, 1991; Sun et al., 1993a; Bengio et al., 1994).
+To deal with long time lags between relevant events, several sequence processing methods were proposed, including focused BP for RNNs (Mozer, 1989, 1992), Time-Delay Neural Networks (Lang et al., 1990) and their adaptive extension (Bodenhausen and Waibel, 1991), NARX RNNs (Lin et al., 1995, 1996), certain hierarchical RNNs (Hihi and Bengio, 1996), RL economies in RNNs with WTA units (Schmidhuber, 1989b), and other methods, e.g., (Ring, 1993, 1994; Plate, 1993; de Vries and Principe, 1991; Sun et al., 1993a; Bengio et al., 1994).
 However, these algorithms either worked for shallow CAPs only, could not generalize to unseen CAP depths, had problems with greatly varying time lags between relevant events, needed external fine tuning of delay constants, or suffered from other problems.
-In fact, it turned out that certain simple but deep benchmark problems used to evaluate such methods are more quickly solved by randomly guessing RNN weights until a solution is found (Hochreiter and Schmidhuber, 1996).
+In fact, it turned out that certain simple but deep benchmark problems used to evaluate such methods are more quickly solved by randomly guessing RNN weights until a solution is found (Schmidhuber and Hochreiter, 1996; Schmidhuber et al., 2001).

-While the RNN methods above were designed for DL of temporal sequences, the Neural Heat Exchanger (Schmidhuber, 1990c) consists of two parallel deep FNNs with opposite flow directions.
+The Neural Heat Exchanger (Schmidhuber, 1990c) consists of two parallel deep FNNs with opposite flow directions.
 Input patterns enter the first FNN and are propagated "up".
 Desired outputs (targets) enter the "opposite" FNN and are propagated "down".
 Using a local learning rule, each layer in each net tries to be similar (in information content) to the preceding layer and to the adjacent layer of the other net.
 The input entering the first net slowly "heats up" to become the target.
 The target entering the opposite net slowly "cools down" to become the input.
 The Helmholtz Machine (Dayan et al., 1995; Dayan and Hinton, 1996) may be viewed as an unsupervised (Sec.
-5.7.4) variant thereof (Peter Dayan, personal communication, 1994).
+5.6.4) variant thereof (Peter Dayan, personal communication, 1994).